Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ## Step 4: Make a payment
 After the shopper submits their payment details or chooses to pay with a payment method that requires a redirection, the Adyen Web Components will generate a `makePaymentRequest`.
-Consult [Adyen documentation](https://docs.adyen.com/api-explorer/#/PaymentSetupAndVerificationService/payments) to see which parameters are necessary for the current payment request.
+Consult [Adyen documentation](https://docs.adyen.com/api-explorer/#/PaymentSetupAndVerificationService/payments) to see which parameters are necessary for `make payment` request.

 **NOTE:** `payment.amountPlanned` CANNOT be changed once `makePaymentRequest` is finished.
 This is to prevent the shopper paying a different amount than the one saved on the commercetools payment object.